axelmoreen/AnkiBuddy/README.md

 # AnkiBuddy
-AnkiBuddy is an add-on for Anki that gives you a variety of practice tools outside of scheduled review.
+AnkiBuddy is an add-on for Anki with a variety of practice tools for outside of scheduled review.

 This add-on does not aim to replace the core functionality of Anki, nor has it been tested alongside SRS at-length, so your mileage may vary.
 It is simply for fun and to experiment with.
 A mixture of different inputs and outputs can be great for drilling yourself, but I cannot guarantee any particular outcome.
 Multiple choice and matching are easier than remembering a full notecard.